 The Postman API is rate limited.

-You need a valid API Key to send requests to the Postman API endpoints.
+You need a valid API Key to send requests to the Postman API.
+To generate an API key:

 If you do not have any keys yet you will be prompted to create one.
-Click Generate API Key.
+Select Generate API Key.

-Enter a name for your key and click Generate API Key.
+Enter a name for your key and select Generate API Key.

-Once you have keys generated you can manage them within your workspace.
+Once you have API keys generated you can manage them within your workspace.
 Select ... next to a key to regenerate or delete it.

 Use API Key Settings to specify expiration periods for your keys.